browserengineering/book/book/accessibility.md

 [outline]: https://developer.mozilla.org/en-US/docs/Web/CSS/outline

-[^outline-syntax]: Naturally, there are other forms this property can take; we'll only implement this syntax.
+[^outline-syntax]: We'll only implement this syntax, but `outline` can
+    also take a few other forms.

 This asks for a three pixel red outline.
 To add support for this in our browser, we'll again need to first generalize the parser.